-As of June 30, 2020 and December 31, 2019, the fair values of our in-orbit incentive obligations from our continuing operations, based on measurements categorized within Level 2 of the fair value hierarchy, approximated their carrying amounts of \$55.9 million and \$57.0 million, respectively.
+As of September 30, 2020 and December 31, 2019, the fair values of our in-orbit incentive obligations from our continuing operations approximated their carrying amounts of \$55.7 million and \$57.0 million, respectively.

 NOTE 8.
 REGULATORY AUTHORIZATIONS

 The following table presents the components of our Regulatory authorizations, net: